darth-vader-lg/ODModelBuilderTF/README.md

 # .NET (C#) object detection models builder with TensorFlow.

-ODModelBuilderTF is a .NET library which allow to train object detection models directly in .NET environment, without the needing of Python code.
+ODModelBuilderTF is a .NET library which allow to train object detection models directly in .NET environment, without the needing of Python code.<BR>

-It's based on the TensorFlow framework.
+* It's based on the TensorFlow framework.<BR>

-It can be used with all .NET languages simply including the package on your project.
+* It can be used with all .NET languages simply including the package on your project.<BR>

-It's also event oriented, so it's possible to control the whole train process registering the events in the client application.
+* It's also event oriented, so it's possible to control the whole train process registering the events in the client application.<BR>

-Tuning parameters are provided to manage the train process directly from the client without manually writing configuration files.
+* Tuning parameters are provided to manage the train process directly from the client without manually writing configuration files.<BR>

-Can train and export TensorFlow's saved model format, frozen graph and ONNX models that can be afterwards consumed, for example, in the [ML.NET](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet) framework.
+* Can train and export TensorFlow's saved model format, frozen graph and ONNX models that can be afterwards consumed, for example, in the [ML.NET](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet) framework.

 ## Getting started with ODModelBuilderTF

-Simply include the package (or the reference to the project if you include it in your solution) to used the library.
+Simply include the package (or the reference to the project if you include it in your solution) to used the library.<BR>
-At the first initialization it will install the train environment on your device downloading it from Internet (the process can take long time).
+At the first initialization it will install the train environment on your device downloading it from Internet (the process can take long time).<BR>
 If you prefer to have a ready to use environment (or your device is offline) you can include in your application the redistributables containing all the needed resources.

 ## Sample apps